tharittk/dist-kv-raft/README.md

-# Building a Fault-Tolerant, Sharded Key-Value Store in Go
+# Building a Fault-Tolerant, Sharded Key-Value Store using Raft in Go

-This repository documents the design and implementation of a **fault-tolerant, sharded key-value store** built in Go.
+This repository documents the design and implementation of a Raft-based **fault-tolerant, sharded key-value store**.
 This is the semester-long project for MIT's 6.824 Distributed Systems course - it is [free to the public](https://pdos.csail.mit.edu/6.824/schedule.html).

 The system architecture is built from the ground up:
-1. Raft Consensus: A library to manage replicated logs and leader election.
+1. Raft Consensus: A consensus protocol to manage replicated logs and leader election.
 2. Key-Value Server: A linearizable state machine built on top of Raft.
 3. Shard Controller: A fault-tolerant configuration manager for data distribution.